[Review] WPEngine Backups : The Definitive Guide

 For the purposes of this article, we tested WPEngine backups with three types of sites: small, large, and site with a large database.

 Full website backups

-Each backup consists of your entire website: all WordPress core files, database, plugins, and themes.
+Each backup consists of your entire website: all WP core files, database, plugins, and themes.
 There is no option to do a selective backup.
 A backup always consists of the entire website.
 You can however download a partial backup.